 Whether you are here representing an academic department, a student group, an office on campus - or any other unit - this guidance is meant for you!

-This guidance is intended for anyone in the UC Berkeley community to use for the purposes of creating, updating, or revising websites with content related to sexual violence and sexual harassment (SVSH).
+This set of tips is intended for anyone in the UC Berkeley community to use for the purposes of creating, updating, or revising websites with content related to sexual violence and sexual harassment (SVSH).
 Many UC Berkeley departments and groups host their own webpage(s) featuring information about SVSH prevention and response.
 As part of the UC Berkeley community, your website reflects the values and priorities of the campus in preventing and addressing SVSH.
 Our goal in sharing this guidance is to help site owners provide a consistent, streamlined, welcoming, and inclusive experience for visitors to their website.

 Where to begin

 Start by figuring out which pages on your website have any information related to SVSH prevention at UC Berkeley.
 Once you have conducted an inventory of your SVSH-related content, perform a self assessment: